 |Symantec has offered customers the ability to download software rather than buying it on CDs for more than a decade.
 Online downloading greatly reduces post-consumer waste as well as Symantec’s carbon emissions from product transport.

-- We prefer airlines with strong corporate responsibility strategies and airplanes that can use biofuels.
+- We prefer airlines with strong corporate responsibility strategies and are monitoring the development of airline biofuels.

 Commute Reduction Program